 - Eetch (Bulgur, Tomato and Herb Salad)

-Lavash is a very thin flatbread which is eaten with many meals.
+Lavash is a very thin flatbread that is eaten with many meals.
 I used the recipe from Serious Eats which turned out okay, but maybe not exactly how it was meant to.
-I was supposed to put the bread under the broiler, but the recipe says it will blow up like a balloon and since my broiler is at the bottom of the oven rather in the main part, I can only put things so far from the element.
-I was worried there would not be enough space for expansion so instead I just baked the bread at high heat for longer.
-I did witness the bread puffing up so that was cool, and there definitely would not have been enough space if I’d used my broiler; it might have caught fire or just got super charred or something.
+I was supposed to put the bread under the broiler, but the recipe says it will blow up like a balloon and since my broiler is at the bottom of the oven rather than in the main part, I can only put things so far from the element.
+I was worried there would not be enough space for expansion.
+Instead, I just baked the bread at high heat for longer.
+The bread did puff up so that was cool, and there definitely would not have been enough space if I’d used my broiler; it might have caught fire or just got super charred or something.

 The bread tasted fine, even though it may not have come out exactly as it was supposed to (I think it was meant to brown more, but it was so thin and I didn’t want it to turn into a cracker).

 It seems like a lot of countries have breakfast dishes involving scrambled eggs and tomatoes.
 This works for me, as it’s a combination I really like.
 Loligov dzvadzekh is eggs scrambled with tomatoes and herbs, usually served with lavash and Armenian feta.
 I didn’t follow a recipe, but I did use this Reddit post for inspiration.
 I started cooking the tomatoes in butter, then added the eggs and some feta (not Armenian though).
 When it was done, I sprinkled za’atar on top.
 (Za’atar is a Middle Eastern spice blend which can be made of varying ingredients.
 Mine is mostly thyme, sesame seeds, and sumac).
 Served with some of my homemade lavash, this was a delicious and filling breakfast.